open-policy-agent/opa/docs/content/rest-api.md

 - **metrics** - Return query performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.
 - **instrument** - Instrument query evaluation and return a superset of performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.
 - **watch** - Set a watch on the data reference if the parameter is present.
 See [Watches](#watches) for more detail.
+- **decision_id** - The decision id to use for logging.
+Allow clients to supply it, instead of auto generated number.

 #### Status Codes